Nllii/workflow-notification/README.md

 # workflow-notification
-used to send notification and logs  to email, groupme and siasky.
+used to send notification and logs  to email, groupme and... ~~siasky~~.

 ```

 notifications:
   - groupme: